 A fundamental principle of the IoT is that products must be affordable.
-So profits from data must be maximized, and corners cut wherever possible.
-Data equals money.
-Privacy concerns, along with cyber security, health, environmental impacts, and social injustices must not get in the way of producing affordable IoT products.
+Profits from data must be maximized as data equals money.
+Attending to privacy concerns, cyber security, health, environmental impacts, and social injustices interfere with producing affordable IoT products.

 Why consumers are not concerned with privacy:

 Consumers would probably be more disturbed about their loss of privacy if they were aware of it.
 But most are not.
 And even if they were, there is little they could do about it.
 Privacy agreements fail miserably due to their complexity.
 With surveillance cameras, sensors in public spaces, and driverless cars, reasonable privacy agreements would be virtually impossible to orchestrate.
 Were privacy disclosed and managed, it would jack up the price of IoT products.
-There is no fail-safe, practical, and affordable way ensure our privacy is protected except by disconnecting – and that’s only a partial fix.
+There is no fail-safe, practical, and affordable way ensure our privacy is protected except by disconnecting.
+And industry in in no rush to change this.

 Surely government will step in to regulate privacy:

-There is an unspoken complicity between government and industry.
+The European Union recently passed new laws regulating privacy.
+(For more on this please see, https://www.eugdpr.org/.)
+But in the US, there is an unspoken complicity between government and industry.
 In 2017, Congress voted to remove FCC privacy protections on our Internet use, and President Trump formed the American Technology Council (ATC) to promote “secure, efficient, and economical use of information technology to achieve its missions.”
-What this council intends to do is as yet unclear, but chances are it hasn’t been created to safeguard our privacy.
+What this council intends to do is as yet unclear, but chances are it wasn’t created to safeguard our privacy.
 More recently, the House passed S 139, a bill that further removes privacy protections.
 The Senate will vote on this bill shortly.
-If passed it would result in “…broad NSA surveillance of the Internet…and the government will still have access to Americans’ emails, chat logs, and browsing history without a warrant.”
+If passed, it would result in “…broad NSA surveillance of the Internet…and the government will still have access to Americans’ emails, chat logs, and browsing history without a warrant.”